Epistam/epistam.github.io/CompSci/nas.the_beginning.md

 - the infamous Odroid H2 (datasheet [here](https://wiki.odroid.com/odroid-h2/start#odroid-h2_schematic_and_full_intel_j4105_datasheets))

 In all honesty, this choice is not done yet.
-I see two major upsides to the first option :
+I see two major upsides to the second option :
 - It features a x86 CPU ;
-- Is probably easier to acquire since Marvell sellers usually sell their products to NAS manufacturers rather than to students wanting to make a NAS on their own.
+- It probably is easier to acquire since Marvell sellers usually sell their products to NAS manufacturers rather than to students wanting to make a NAS on their own.

-But the main factor is the presence of (vanilla) PCIe 2.0 x4 ports, which allows the addition of a SATA extension card, this fitting my first requirements (most embedded SoCs don't feature more than 4 SATA ports).
+But the main factor is the presence of (vanilla) PCIe 2.0 x4 ports, which allows the addition of a SATA extension card, thus fitting my "min.
+6 disks" requirements (most embedded SoCs don't feature more than 4 SATA ports).

-One factor that plays in favor of the Marvell chip, though, is one of power consumption.
+One factor that plays in favor of the Marvell chip, though, is power consumption.

 ram ?